Link0Darck/ACNH/README.md

 To start this kind of bot you must have the skills and do not ask for help to [Berichan](https://github.com/berichan) because it has a behavior of Kid and you risk to be ban as no reason!
 You can ask me questions and I'll try to help you as much as I can!
 I put as Archive because it close on Neko-World Network the bot :

+Site to create my packs: [sdsetup](https://www.sdsetup.com/)

+Site to check if the switch is patched or not: [ismyswitchpatched](https://ismyswitchpatched.com/)

+Site tuto to launch dotnet on Raspberry: [Tuto](https://www.petecodes.co.uk/install-and-use-microsoft-dot-net-5-with-the-raspberry-pi/)

 ## Support :
 [<img src="https://canary.discordapp.com/api/guilds/941750925649936404/widget.png?style=banner2">](https://discord.com/invite/nQHSgmnF2k)